 The sharp peaks, which rise up from the flatness of the surrounding terrain, are the dominating feature of the island and can be seen from every other peninsula on Skye.

-The list also includes well-known icons such as Arthur’s Seat, the Isle of Staffa and Glencoe, alongside some other gems such as Funzie in Shetland, St Kilda and Siccar Point, in the Scottish Borders.
+Other well-known geological icons include Arthur’s Seat in Edinburgh, the Isle of Staffa and Glencoe, Funzie in Shetland, St Kilda and Siccar Point, in the Scottish Borders.